matrix-org/matrix-appservice-bridge/docs/platforms.md

 In terms of installation platforms, we support as a baseline:

   - Installation onto a host directly (via git) on (x86_64) Windows, Mac, Linux.
     - Note, some distros will package ancient versions of Node.JS.
 For these, we recommend you use a solution like [nodesource](https://github.com/nodesource/distributions) or [nvm](https://github.com/nvm-sh/nvm)
   - Docker (x86_64) on Windows, Mac, Linux.

 Testing is primarily done on Debian Linux machines, and so should work for distributions based on or similar to that.
 Other distributions, platforms and architectures are considered best-effort.

-Support for other architectures is something we aim to do, for instance ARM but at the moment this is best-effort.

-In a few cases, bridges also have a maintained version on npm but this is not universally true.

 We do not package our bridges for Linux distributions ourselves, though upstream maintainers may choose to do so.
 If you are a maintainer, feel free to reach out to us via the contact medium